vaastav/CS416-Tanks/report/REPORT.md

 * __success, err ← Disconnect(clientId, logger, useDinv)__: *TODO*
 * __[]PeerInfo, err ← GetNodes(clientId, logger)__: Returns a set of addresses of player nodes that are currently marked as connected.
 * __err ← NotifyFailure(clientId)__: Marks the player node associated with `clientId` as disconnected, so that it is no longer returned in calls to `GetNodes()`.
 The server then begins monitoring that node in the event that it reconnects.
-* __value, err ← KVGet(key, clientId, logger)__: Retrieves the `value` (number of deaths and kills) associated with the given `key` (player) from one of the clients where the key-value pair has been replicated.
-Note that the `clientId` parameter is redundant since the key in the key-value store is the client ID itself.
+* __value, err ← KVGet(key, clientId, logger)__: Retrieves the player statistics (that is, the number of deaths and kills) associated with player `clientId` from one of the player nodes where the key-value pair has been replicated.
-* __err ← KVPut(key, value, logger)__: Adds the given key-value pair to the key-value store by replicating it across a small number of connected clients.
-If the key exists already, it updates the value.
+* __err ← KVPut(key, value, logger)__: Adds the given key-value pair to the store, replicating the data across a subset of connected nodes.
+If the already exists, the value associated with that key is updated.

 ## Player Node